LandRegistry/local-land-charges-stub/README.md

 It is developed to return responses to replicate a live service, in many cases these are static files that are returned.
 It is intended as a tool for third party users to develop services to use the Local Land Charge API.

-This is currently an Beta version and therefore subject to future changes.
+This is currently a Beta version and therefore subject to future changes.

 ## Getting Started